EngineHub/WorldGuard/UPGRADE.md

 The version that you downloaded supports Minecraft 1.7.10 and 1.8.

 **NEW DOCUMENTATION:** There is [new work-in-progress documentation](http://docs.enginehub.org/manual/worldguard/latest/).
-However, refer to the [older wiki](http://wiki.sk89q.com/wiki/WorldGuard) for missing pgaes.
+However, refer to the [older wiki](http://wiki.sk89q.com/wiki/WorldGuard) for missing pages.

 ## Downgrading to 5.9